 END OF CLASS CLEANING DUTIES

-- Wet-mop mats after every class.
 You will be expected to do your part to volunteer to clean the mats or other surfaces; do not wait for someone to ask you for help, volunteer—intoku (benevolence).

-Wipe down door knobs, light switches at beginning and end of classes.
+Wipe down door knobs, light switches, etc.

 Sending you positive energy and truly looking forward to seeing you soon,

-Abel Villacorta | Dojo Director & Lead Instructor
+Abel Villacorta | One Dojo Director & Lead Instructor